QGoGithub/CplusplusResearch_Decision_Making/README.md

 4. Calculate the distance between two nodes
 5. Find factorial using recursion
 6. Generate Random Number from Specified Probability Distribution
+7. Code to check if two matrices are multipliable